ystia/yorc-guides/docs/install/configure_a4c_yorc.md

 <img src="../images/a4cUploadPlugin.png">

-Once donce you can see at the end of this page a new plugin :
+Once done you can see at the end of this page a new plugin :

 <img src="../images/a4cPluginUploaded.png">